 Former Olympian Natasha Chikina (chick-EE-nuh) is entering her 12th season as Nebraska’s head diving coach in 2016-17.
 He coaching career at Nebraska followed a successful diving career at the University of Southern California and competition at two summer Olympic Games.

-Chikina has helped 27 Husker divers earn spots at the NCAA Zone diving meet over the past nine years.
-Last season, Chikina sent Nebraska's first diver since 2005 to the NCAA Championships, as Anna Filipcic finished 22nd in both the one-meter and three-meter competitions.
-Junior Nicole Schwery, who advanced to NCAA Zone diving meet in 2013, joins Filipcic to form a strong diving duo for the Huskers in 2014-15.
+Chikina has helped 29 Husker divers earn spots at the NCAA Zone diving meet over the past ten years.
+For two consecutive seasons, Chikina has sent a Nebraska diver since to the NCAA Championships, as Anna Filipcic finished 21st and 20th in the the one-meter and three-meter competitions, respectively.
+Senior Nicole Schwery, who advanced to NCAA Zone diving meet in 2013, joins Filipcic to form a strong diving duo for the Huskers in 2015-16.

 With Chikina’s own success on the boards, she will look to utilize her experience in the sport of diving and continue to lead a talented Husker diving squad toward the top of the conference and NCAA Championship berths.